nottrobin/robinwinslow.uk/_posts/2020-11-14-publish-early-publish-often.md

 # Why web devs "release early"

-In my world of web development, we have a saying:
+In my world of web development, we have a principle:

 > [Release early, release often](https://en.wikipedia.org/wiki/Release_early,_release_often)

-We release out products as early as we possibly can - while they only do the bare minimum and sometimes while they still have bugs.
+We release our products as early as we possibly can - while they only do the bare minimum and sometimes while they still have bugs.
 Then we make improvements fast.

 This is for two reasons: